-Sew a comfortable pencil skirt with foldover waistband from two tank tops.
+Sew a comfortable pencil skirt with yoga waistband from two tank tops.
 A simple DIY craft tutorial idea that is perfect for beginner sewers.

 Don’t you love clearance?
-Recently, I found these tank tops that were on clearance for $2 a piece.
+Recently, I found these tank tops that were on clearance for $2 each.
 I knew right away that I wanted to turn them into a cute skirt with a foldover waistband.
 I bought 2, 2XL tank tops.

 - 2 Ribbed Knit Tank Tops